rickb777/sqlgen2/README.md

 The options `-schema`, `-read`, `-insert`, -`update`, `-delete`, and `-slice` are all off by default; **you should normally include `-all`**, unless you have other needs.

-### Tutorial
+## Tutorial

 `sqlgen` gives you a table-focussed view of your database.
-It generates code that maps each `struct` you specify onto a database table (or view, or join result).
+For each table, you write a `struct` that describes the table's columns.
+It generates code that maps your `struct` onto its database table (this also works for views and join results).

 `sqlgen` is *not* an ORM: it does not automatically handle 'object' - relational mapping.
 It's simpler - but just as comprehensive.

+You are expected to understand your own database; `sqlgen` removes the hard work of reliably writing the necessary `database/sql` API calls.

 First, let's start with a simple `User` struct in `user.go`: